 Writing and reading are emphasized; fables, legends, Native American stories; multiplication tables; word problems; nature observations, gardening; crochet; Spanish & German lessons focus on vocabulary.

-Old Testament stories as introduction to history; weights and measures; history of agriculture; house-building, nutrition, and animal husbandry; grammar, punctuation; begin writing Spanish and German.
+Creation stories, including Old Testament and Native American; weights and measures; history of agriculture; house-building, nutrition, and animal husbandry; grammar, punctuation; begin writing Spanish and German.